Manitoba Historical Society

-Historic Sites of Manitoba: Strathcona Block / Fort Garry Court (160 Main Street, Winnipeg)
+Historic Sites of Manitoba: Strathcona Block / Fort Garry Court (181 Broadway / 160 Main Street, Winnipeg)

-Designed by architect George Browne, this four-storey brick and stone block, measuring 179 feet by 124 feet, was built in 1902 at the corner of Main Street and Broadway in Winnipeg, opposite the Union Station, by Philip Burnett and George Andrews Mitchell under the supervision of Edward G. Sherwood, for owner Donald Alexander Smith.
-Known initially as the Strathcona Block, it was later renamed the Fort Garry Court.
+Formerly located at the northwest corner of Main Street and Broadway in Winnipeg, this four-storey brick and stone block, measuring 179 feet by 124 feet, was designed by architect George Browne and built in 1902 by Philip Burnett and George Andrews Mitchell under the supervision of Edward George Sherwood, for owner Donald Alexander Smith, at a cost of about $150,000.
+In its original configuration, it contained 106 residential apartments.
+Known initially as the Strathcona Block, by 1906 it was renamed the Fort Garry Court.

 The building was damaged extensively by a fire on 1 February 1976 and was subsequently demolished.